|Initial release:||March 14, 2020,|

 - As of 1.3.4: Supports the compat.ini files to tune the compatibility for levels and episodes by enabling or disabling certain bugfixes and features.

-- As of 1.3.5: Has an ability to manage game saves from the game menu directly.
+- As of 1.3.5: Can manage game saves from the game menu directly.

 Development of TheXTech was started after a week after releasing SMBX's source code to the public.
 The versioning starts at 1.3 to continue the history of the original SMBX game in a new form.

 |1.3||May 1, 2021||The development of a working port began one week after SMBX's source-code was opened and researched, with the first portable build being compiled on February 23, 2020.
 It was functional, but buggy, and had to be polished later to prepare it for 1.3.1.
 It was developed in secret with the purpose of making a sudden surprise for the community.
 On May 2021, over a year later, it got released for historical reasons.||2020-02-17 2020-02-23|